Cabane à Sucre Constantin

 Iconic clothing (plaid shirts and jeans)

-Atmosphere perfumed with maple syrup and smoke
+Atmosphere filled with the sweet scent of maple syrup and wood smoke

 DRESS WARMLY!